olanmaikwuagwu/Cardiovascular-Disease-Query/README.md

 ## Tools Used
 To complete the study, the following data analytics tools were utilized:
-1. Excel - For data inport and cleaning
+1. Excel - For data import and cleaning
 2. SQL - For more cleaning and analysis
 3. Power BI - For visualization